Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 An externality is a consequence of an economic activity that is experienced by some third parties.

-As an example, think of the pollutions you emit when driving a car.
+As an example, think of the pollution you emit when driving a car.
 It's a negative externality that affects all the people around you.
 Alternatively imagine planting a tree in your garden simply because you like how it looks and gives you some shade.
-The tree improve the quality of air in the neighbourhood and that's a positive externality for the people around you.
+The tree improves the quality of air in the neighbourhood and that's a positive externality for the people around you.

 ---v